Accessible Adventures in Western Montana + Glacier National Park

 Running Eagle Falls Trail is a 0.6-mile hard-packed soil loop that leads to a beautiful rock formation waterfall at the end of the trail.

-Glacier National Park Accessibility Information
+Glacier National Park Accessibility Information and Physical/Mobility Information.

-I-90 Corridor
+I-90 CORRIDOR

 Route of the Hiawatha

 The Route of the Hiawatha trail is touted as one of the most breathtakingly scenic stretches of railroad in the country.
 The trail is 15 miles one way on a high-quality dirt/gravel path with a gradual, downhill grade the entire way.
 There are 10 train tunnels, with the longest being 1.6 miles, and seven sky-high trestles.
-There is a shuttle at the end and adaptive equipment such as wheelchairs can be used on the trail.
+There is a shuttle at the end, and adaptive equipment (such as wheelchairs) can be used on the trail.

 Frenchtown Pond Loop